Perturbing Isoradial Triangulations: Discussion and Perspectives

 Thus our model considers only a subspace of the space of tessellated surfaces of \cite{Chelkak-Glazman-Smirnov2018}.

 Like \cite{Chelkak-Glazman-Smirnov2018}, the stress-energy tensor in our study is defined in terms of deformations.
 However an important difference is that we consider deformations of $\uS_\uG^\lozenge$ which are induced from deformations of the underlying Delaunay graph $\uG$ in the plane.
 This space of deformations differs from those considered in \cite{Chelkak-Glazman-Smirnov2018} in two respects.
 First, our deformations preserve the flatness of the black vertices of $\uS_\uG^\lozenge$.
-Second, and this is essential, our discrete stress-energy tensor has a specific invariance properties under \emph{global continuous analytic transformations} of the plane, i.e. Moebius transformations.
+Second, and this is essential, our discrete stress-energy tensor has a specific invariance properties under \emph{global continuous analytic transformations} of the plane, i.e. M\"obius transformations.
 This holds a priori, independent of the specific geometry of the Delaunay graph $\uG$.

 In \cite{Chelkak-Glazman-Smirnov2018} as well as in other studies, the framework is different.
-One looks for a discrete stress energy tensor on an isoradial critical graph $\uG$ which has some specific invariance properties under the \emph{discrete analytic and anti-analytic transformations} of $\uG$.
+One looks for a discrete stress-energy tensor on an isoradial critical graph $\uG$ which has some specific invariance properties under the \emph{discrete analytic and anti-analytic transformations} of $\uG$.
 Discrete analyticity is a very special and powerful property, but it depends explicitly on the critical graph considered.
 It is only in the scaling limit that discrete analyticity can be shown to ``converge'' (this is a crude presentation of beautiful and precise results) towards the usual analyticity in the continuum (i.e. in the complex plane $\mathbb{C}$).

-Another difference is that our deformation setting include deformations of ``flat rhombs'' (corresponding to chords) which are not deformations of aligned edges, as the deformations considered in \cite{Chelkak-Glazman-Smirnov2018} and depicted in Fig.~\ref{RhombDeform}.
-These deformations induce the appearance of the ``curvature dipoles'' discussed in Sect.~\ref{subsubsection-dipole}, which complicate the analysis of the deformations of $\Deltaconf$.
+Another difference is that our setting includes deformations of ``flat rhombs'' (corresponding to chords) which are not deformations of aligned edges, as considered in \cite{Chelkak-Glazman-Smirnov2018} and depicted in Fig.~\ref{RhombDeform}.
+These deformations induce the appearance of the ``curvature dipoles'' discussed in Sect.~\ref{subsubsection-dipole}, which complicate the analysis of $\Deltaconf$.

 The overlap between our work and the results of \cite{Chelkak-Glazman-Smirnov2018} is restricted to the case of the $\Deltaconf$ operator, which is related to the GFF.
 Strictly speaking the authors of \cite{Chelkak-Glazman-Smirnov2018} consider the critical O($n$) loop model for $n\in[-2,2]$, but it is known that the GFF can be related to the $n=2$ model, and that there is some relation between the Laplace-Beltrami operator on a graph and the $n=-2$ model.